Skip to main content

 A sophisticated analysis of the relationship between hormonal status and atherogenesis requires a deep exploration at the cellular and molecular level.
 The process is orchestrated through the complex interplay of hormonal signaling pathways, gene expression within vascular cells, and the localized inflammatory milieu of the arterial wall.

-The focus of this academic exploration will be on the differential signaling of and androgen receptors within the vasculature and how their downstream effects on gene expression and cellular behavior contribute to either atheroprotection or atheroprogression.
+The focus of this academic exploration will be on the differential signaling of estrogen receptors and androgen receptors within the vasculature and how their downstream effects on gene expression and cellular behavior contribute to either atheroprotection or atheroprogression.

 We will examine how the hormonal environment dictates the behavior of VSMCs, a critical cell type in the evolution of plaque, and how these actions are integrated with the inflammatory response.
 This systems-biology perspective reveals atherosclerosis as a consequence of maladaptive cellular responses driven by a breakdown in endocrine communication.